 How the Black Box Helps You After an Accident

 When a commercial truck is involved in a traffic accident, the data that the black box provides can be key in determining what caused or contributed to the crash.
 However, getting ahold of the data can be difficult without legal help, because the trucking company itself possesses the data and is under no obligation to provide it to an accident victim.
 The trucking company may resist doing so without being legally compelled since it could help prove that the driver was responsible for the crash.
 For example, if the driver was speeding, lost control, or failed to brake at a stop, the chances are high that the black box captured this information.

 With black box data, physical evidence, eyewitness testimony, and the other facts of the case, the black box data can show that the company is responsible for the accident.
 This could result in the company being held responsible for compensating the victims of the crash for their injuries, vehicle repair or replacement, and other expenses related to the accident.

 Get Legal Help Today

-If you have been involved in an accident caused by semi-truck, the Law Offices of Kenneth E. Berger are here to help you today.
+If you have been involved in an accident caused by semi-truck, the Law Office of Kenneth E. Berger is here to help you today.
 Our experienced legal team understands the legal challenges of a serious commercial truck crash, and we will stand up for your right to fair compensation in a court of law.
-To find out how we can be of service to you and your family after an accident, reach out to us by telephone, use our online contact form, or click the live chat box on this page right now for a free consultation.
+To find out how we can be of service to you and your family after an accident, reach out to us by telephone at (803) 790-2800, use our online contact form, or click the live chat box on this page right now for a free consultation.
 Our offices are conveniently located in Columbia, and we proudly serve communities in the Sumter, Florence, and Myrtle Beach areas, as well as the entire state of South Carolina.